Skip to content

 How to Turn On or Off “Share Any Window” from the Taskbar Using Settings

 What happens?
-Once you turn this on, a share button will appear when you hover over open apps on your taskbar during a meeting.
+When it’s on, you’ll see a share button pop up as you hover over apps on your taskbar during a meeting.

 1. Open the Settings app.
 Click the Start menu (Windows icon at the bottom left) and select Settings.
 Or press Windows key + I on your keyboard.